coldfusioncsr/mega/README.md

 ## Play smartly while align with crew goals
 To make the crew sustainable, members need to decrease playing time to no more than 1 hour per day.
 - ☝️Set reminders for high ROI(Return On Investment) events, `cup` (🔶Weely Elite, Token, Crew), `🏆Tournaments`
+- Restart app when switching events to avoid Ads, while staying at an event as long as possible or until it is completed.
 - Collect free **cars & parts** daily
 - Earn **RP** without racing as much as possible
 - Donate **tokens** by second Tuesday.
 Activate a **wildcard** when racing high RP events (`Showdown`, `Live races`) intensively (50+ races)